Howling Bells – Heartstrings

 Heartstrings finds Howling Bells in a confident mood.
 While not every song hits the same emotional heights, the music here is solid, and Stein’s sometimes visceral, sometimes theatrical sentimentality is dynamic and highly listenable.

-Heartstrings is released on 2nd June 2014, for further information or to pre-order the album visit here.
+Heartstrings is released on 2nd June 2014.
+For further information or to pre-order the album visit Howling Bells’ website here.

 Watch the video for Slowburn here: